-The Ministry of Environment, Climate and Energy Baden-Württemberg is committed to the EU Danube Region Strategy (EUSDR).
-The goal of the engagement for international cooperation is better environmental conditions in the Danube region.
+The Ministry for the Environment, Climate and Energy Sector Baden-Württemberg is committed to the Macroregional Strategy of the EU for the Danube Region (EUSDR).
+Our goal of engaging in international cooperation is the creation of better environmental conditions in the Danube region.
 We want to help ensure that the countries of the Danube Region achieve the environmental objectives of the European Union in a short time.
 That is why we maintain a regular exchange of experience and knowledge transfer with partners and institutions in the Danube region.

 Modern environmental technologies contribute to better energy and resource efficiency.
 In this way, a future-oriented environmental infrastructure can be created economically and sustainably.
-Baden-Württemberg wants to support the countries of the EU Danube Region Strategy.
-Baden-Württemberg also works with Bulgaria, Croatia, Serbia, Romania and Hungary in Joint Governmental Commissions.
+Baden-Württemberg wants to support the countries of the EUSDR.
+Baden-Württemberg also works with Bulgaria, Croatia, Serbia, Romania, Moldova and Hungary in Joint Governmental Commissions.

-Through many years of growing contacts in the course of the EU- Strategy for the Danube Region, a large number of successful and promisingprojects have been established between Baden-Württemberg and the regions in Eastern and Southeastern Europe.
-Regularvisits by experts from the various regions here in Baden-Württemberg allow us to work even more closely and efficiently with the competent authorities and institutions in the regions of the Danube Region.
+Through many years of growing contacts in the course of the Danube Strategy, a large number of successful and promising projects have been established between Baden-Württemberg and the regions in Eastern and Southeastern Europe.
+Regular visits by experts from the various regions here in Baden-Württemberg allow us to work even more closely and efficiently with the competent authorities and institutions in the regions of the Danube.

 Objectives

-The EU Strategy for the Danube Region (EUSDR) is intended to make the Danube region more prosperous, promote the implementation of European law in the participating countries, and, in this way, bring candidate countries closer to EU membership.
+The Macroregional Strategy of the EU for the Danube Region intends to make the Danube region more prosperous, to promote the implementation of European law in the participating countries, and, in this way, to bring candidate countries closer to EU membership.

 Key issues